MicrosoftEdge/WebView2Feedback/specs/RasterizationScale.md

   /// ShouldDetectMonitorScaleChanges property determines whether the WebView
   /// attempts to track monitor DPI scale changes.
 When true, the WebView will
   /// track monitor DPI scale changes, update the RasterizationScale property,
   /// and raises RasterizationScaleChanged event.
+Attempting to set RasterizationScale
+  /// while ShouldDetectMonitorScaleChanges is true will result in RasterizationScaleChanged
+  /// being raised and the value restored to match the monitor DPI scale.
-When false, the WebView will
-  /// not track monitor DPI scale changes, and the app must update the
+  /// When false, the WebView will not track monitor DPI scale changes, and the app
-  /// RasterizationScale property itself.
-RasterizationScaleChanged event will
+  /// must update the RasterizationScale property itself.
+RasterizationScaleChanged
-  /// never raise when ShouldDetectMonitorScaleChanges is false.
+  /// event will never raise when ShouldDetectMonitorScaleChanges is false.
   [propget] HRESULT ShouldDetectMonitorScaleChanges([out, retval] BOOL* value);
   /// Set the ShouldDetectMonitorScaleChanges property.
   [propput] HRESULT ShouldDetectMonitorScaleChanges([in] BOOL value);